-If the best option for the property involves foreclosure, all pertinent information is referred to a special servicer that can process foreclosures in all 50 states.
+Sometimes the best option for the property involves foreclosure.
+If so, all pertinent information is referred to a special servicer that can process foreclosures in all 50 states.
 The foreclosure process generally begins with a series of hearings and ends with the sale of the property.

 For vacant properties, a site inspection is conducted to determine whether the property should be repaired or sold as-is.
 Vacant properties can typically be put on the market 30 to 60 days after they are foreclosed; there is usually some clean-up required, and a broker must be hired.

 For properties that are occupied, local occupancy and eviction laws must be honored.
-After the property is vacated, the REC platform follow the same process that they may use for vacant properties.
+After the property is vacated, the REC platform follows the same process that they may use for vacant properties.

 Preferred Equity Investments

-Debt and preferred equity are very similar, and so is our approach to addressing late payments when it comes to these two investment types.
+Debt and preferred equity are very similar.
+And most RECs similarly address late payments for these two investment types.
 The main difference is that preferred equity investments also have a “buy/sell” provision rather than the foreclosure right seen with secured loans.

-RS also recognize that there are circumstances like natural disasters that are completely outside of the sponsor’s control.
-In such cases, RS offer a workout program to the sponsor that may involve a payment modification, an extension, or delaying or suspending payments for a short period.
+RECs also recognize that there are circumstances like natural disasters that are completely outside of the sponsor’s control.
+In such cases, the REC can offer a workout program to the sponsor.
+This may involve a payment modification, an extension, or delaying or suspending payments for a short period.